-For those of you interested in heraldry you may be wondering what all of the different elements of the Cheadle Town FC badge represent.
+For those of you interested in heraldry you may be wondering what all of the different elements of the original Cheadle Town FC badge represented.

-The club crest is taken directly from the coat of arms granted to the Cheadle & Gatley Urban District Council back in December 1955...before it became part of Stockport Metropolitan Borough Council.
+The original club crest was taken directly from the coat of arms granted to the Cheadle & Gatley Urban District Council back in December 1955...before it became part of Stockport Metropolitan Borough Council.

 Starting from the top of the crest downwards you'll notice an oak tree with five golden acorns: these represent the five areas of Cheadle, Cheadle Hulme, Gatley, Heald Green and Adswood.